ImperialCardioGenetics/UTRannotator/README.md

 To run the plugin with VEP, you could the following command line:

-`vep -i test.vcf -plugin UTRannotator -o test.output`
+`vep -i test.vcf --tab -plugin UTRannotator -o test.output`

+Currently, the output format is designed for tab-delimited output.

 To be noticed, it's necessary to add option `--minimal` to transform the alleles into minimal representations if it hasn't been transformed beforehand.
 We have found that this option is necessary especially for variants represented with rs IDs from dbSNP.

 ## Optional Usage